 - The student is considered an orphan or ward of the court.

 - The student is a veteran of the United States Armed Forces.

 - The student has been admitted to a Master’s or Doctoral program.

 Petition for Georgia Residency and In-State Tuition Classification

 Students who are listed as a non-resident of Georgia and who meet one or more of the requirements listed above may complete a Petition for Georgia Residency form in order to request their residency status be updated.
 A copy of each document listed under the student’s specific residency category should be provided.
 If the appropriate documents are unavailable, a GHC campus location can be contacted for assistance.
-The residency petition and pertaining documents will be reviewed by a committee to determine if a change in tuition classification is warranted.
-If approved for a change in tuition classification, the student’s GHC account will be updated and the student will be notified by phone or email of this change.
+The residency petition and pertaining documents will be reviewed by a Tuition Classification Officer to determine if a change in tuition classification is warranted.
+If approved for a change in tuition classification, the student’s GHC account will be updated, and the student will be notified by phone or email of this change.

 Non-Residents Seeking In-State Tuition Rates

 Non-residents of Georgia seeking to pay in-state tuition rates should review the Waiver Request Form to determine eligibility for in-state tuition rates.
 Please note that the number of Superior Out-of-State Waivers and International Student Waivers are limited and are awarded in the order they are received.
 All waivers must be submitted prior to the start of classes.

 USG Board of Regents Residency Policies